Blog Layout

 The real kicker was, those same families she was giving discounts to were coming to her and telling her about the vacations they were going on and the opportunities their children had to do activities that cost significant amounts of money, both things she herself could not afford to do.
 In the end she ended up feeling burnt out and resentful.

 She told this story as a reminder to herself and a warning to others.
-She was determined to change her mindset so that her business would succeed this time.
+She was determined to

 If you can not afford to support yourself financially, you will be of service to no one.

-The most generous thing you can do is ensure that your needs are met so that you can have a full healthy practice that brings you joy and fulfillment and allows you to keep doing the work!
+The most generous thing you can do is ensure that your needs are met so that you can have a full, healthy practice that brings you joy and fulfillment and allows you to keep doing the work!

-Reason #2 – Your price strongly influences your clients perception of whether you are good at what you do or not
+Reason #2 – Your price strongly influences your clients' perception of whether you are good at what you do or not

-The higher the price of something the more we believe it has value.
-Regardless of whether there is any truth to that or not.
+The higher the price of something, the more we believe it has value, regardless of whether there is any truth to that or not.
 We assume that if you aren’t charging very much for what you do, your skill level must match that lower price.

-So while most people focus on the fear of overcharging, undercharging can surprisingly be just as problematic.
+So, while most people focus on the fear of overcharging, undercharging can surprisingly be just as problematic.
 Consider your own reaction to prices as you move through the world and the inherent value you place on things that cost more.

 According to Victor Ricciardi, professor of finance at Goucher College in Baltimore, Maryland, and co-editor of the books